I’m sure you’ve all heard about how expensive Australia is.

 Eating out – Restaurants will be cheaper the further you are from the tourist hotspots.
 The selection of Asian foods in Australia is super amazing and reasonably affordable, so try seeking out Chinese, Thai, or Vietnamese restaurants.

 Pubs – If you want to eat out but not drain your credit card at a restaurant then consider having a meal at the pub as many Australian pubs have some great Aussie foods on offer.
 And who could say no to a cold brewski and burger after a long day of relaxing on the beach?
 You’ll find the cost of a pub meal to be fairly reasonable – usually somewhere between take out and restaurant prices.

 Drinks – Unfortunately Australia is one of the most expensive places to drink as alcohol is heavily taxed, so if you love having a drink or two in the evenings, your daily cost will go up significantly!
 Sorry guys, the fun police have spoken.

 Water – One other thing to note is that in most parts of Australia, tap water is fine to drink and bars/restaurants are legally required to provide it to you if you ask.
 You’re a sucker if you waste money buying bottled water.

-Insurance – Yes, you do need travel insurance.
-I used to work as a travel agent and boy, did I hear some horror stories of people travelling without it!
-Australia’s medical system is ok (not great, but ok) however insurance is still super important for things like cancellations and emergencies.
+Insurance – I once worked as a travel agent and boy, did I hear some horror stories of people travelling without insurance!
+As a foreigner you will need to be covered for things like unexpected medical costs, cancellations, and other emergencies.

 - Accommodation (in a combination of dorm beds and private rooms) at $45 per night: $315